Daylily-Informatics/daylily/README.md

 ```
 - This will enable running these two tools.
 You will also need a liscence file from sentieon in order to run these tools.
 - Please [contact them](https://www.sentieon.com/company/) to obtain a valid liscense .
-- Once you have a lisence file, edit the `dayinit` file to include the */fsx/* relative path to this file where `export SENTIEON_LICENSE=` is found.
+- Once you have a lisence file, edit the `dyinit` file to include the */fsx/* relative path to this file where `export SENTIEON_LICENSE=` is found.
 - Save the liscence file in the each region specific S3 reference bucket, ie: `s3://PREFIX-omics-analysis-REGION/data/cached_envs/`.
 When this bucket is mounted to the fsx filesystem, the liscence file will be available to all instances at `/fsx/data/cached_envs/`.